 By RICK FERRI

 I’ve been managing my parents’ investment portfolio for 20 years.
 It’s not complicated.
 Their money is split evenly between two broad market index funds; a total US stock index fund and an intermediate-term corporate bond index fund.
-That’s as simple as it gets, and it has worked wonderfully.
+That’s as simple as it gets, and it has worked wonderfully. market timing.

 My 86-year-old mother wears the financial pants in the family and makes all the money decisions.
 Mom called out of the blue a while back to complain about her wonderful portfolio.